joaofanchini/be-hero-mobile/README.md

 - expo email-composer (abre tela para escrever email)

 PS: The expo already have the icons package, very similar of react-icons on the project.

+PS: To link any app from cellphone, is made by DeepLink (Every app have this) - This a url of the app